DrPeaboss/vst24pas/README.md

 Hint:

-- FPC 3.2.0 and 3.3.1 are tested.
+- FPC 3.2.2 and 3.3.1 are tested. (version 0.1 and 0.2)

-- Delphi 10.3.3 community is tested.
+- Delphi 10.3.3 community is tested. (version 0.1)

 Please see examples.

 ### lazarus

-Open vst24pas.lpk, compile.
+Open vst24pas.lpk, then 'Use - Add to Project'

-Then new project-library, add required package, find vst24pas.
+In the future, you only need to 'New Project - Library', open 'Project Inspector', find 'Add - New Requirement', search 'vst24pas' and add to project.

 ### delphi